koriaf/parks-bce-integration-bookable-things/api.rst

 -----------

 Reservation is a representation of fact that somebody will come to an event.
-Always created for given bookable and given slots set (one or more).
+They are always created for given bookable and given slots set (one or more).
 Has some status flow (from pending to completed) and it's expected that both parties (reservation initiator and bookable thing delivery org) update them based on the status flow.